zorael/kameloso/README.md

 ## Example use

-See [the wiki](https://github.com/zorael/kameloso/wiki/Current-plugins) for more information on available plugins and their commands.
+Refer to [the wiki](https://github.com/zorael/kameloso/wiki/Current-plugins) for more information on available plugins and their commands.

 Additionally, see [this section about permissions](#except-nothing-happens) if nothing happens when you try to invoke commands.